© Crown copyright 2021

 This rule allows a group of connected charities or CASCs to decide which of them will claim under GASDS on the group’s behalf for the small cash donations collected outside a community building.

 Depending on the circumstances of each member in a particular group it may be possible to make a higher total claim if just one member claims on behalf of everyone than if each member makes its own claim.

 If the connected charities or CASCs decide that only one of them is to make a claim, that charity or CASC is entitled to make a claim on up to the full £8,000 specified amount for small cash donations received by all of the connected charities or CASCs (provided the matching rule is satisfied).

-The charity or CASC making the claim doesn’t need to have received £8,000 of small donations itself since the small cash donations are pooled to include the small cash donations received by connected charities or CASCs that aren’t making a GASDS claim in the tax year.
+The charity or CASC making the claim does not need to have received £8,000 of small donations itself since the small cash donations are pooled to include the small cash donations received by connected charities or CASCs that are not making a GASDS claim in the tax year.

-However for the purposes of matching Gift Aid donations with small cash donations, donations received under Gift Aid aren’t pooled between the eligible charities or CASCs.
+However for the purposes of matching Gift Aid donations with small cash donations, donations received under Gift Aid are not pooled between the eligible charities or CASCs.

 The charity or CASC that makes the GASDS claim must still match the pooled small cash donations to the actual Gift Aid donations that it has itself received.

 CASCs must share a single £8,000 limit between them because they are not eligible to claim under the community building rules.